jniluo15/jbcs_git_basics/README.md

 Even though these are just five new commands, it requires some practice to master them.
 Let's get started!

-Note: You may have noticed that `git merge` is missing - we will be merging our branches via GitLab, so we will not use this command via the terminal.
+Note: You may have noticed that `git merge` is missing - we will be merging our branches via GitHub, so we will not use this command via the terminal.

 ## Scenario
 You have been hired by Wacky Products Incorporated.
 They are just weeks away from starting a global marketing campaign for their new hot product Happy Fun Ball and they want a top-notch web page launched as soon as possible.